Dweepobotee/Econ-Resources/Economics Journals for Short Papers.md

 “Short Communications are typically 2 to 5 printed pages (about 6 to 12 manuscript pages) in length.
 They should be divided into numbered sections (1., 2., 3…) and subsections (1.1.1, 1.1.2,...), but need not include a detailed background section or literature review.
 Short Communications should not include more than 3 tables/figures.”
 [URL: https://www.journals.elsevier.com/economics-of-education-review/ ]

-## 11 Atlantic Economic Journal , 500 words, ,Anthology
+## 11 Atlantic Economic Journal
+ 500 words,Anthology
 “Total length of the double-spaced Word document must not exceed 800 words.”
 [URL: http://www.iaes.org/aej-anthology-style-instructions/]